Paducah welcomed representatives from four of the nine U.S. Creative Cities to speak to the Rotary Club of Paducah in March 2019.

 From "Keeping Cultural Heritage Alive for a Vibrant Future” to "Sustaining and Developing Cultural Assets to Drive Creative Tourism,” this series of presentations offered diverse perspectives on the ways in which Creative Cities are positioning themselves for the future while representing American cultural traditions around the globe.

 The UNESCO Creative Cities Network (UCCN) recognizes that harnessing and cultivating creativity is essential to the prosperity of any city.
-It aims to serve as a laboratory of innovative ideas through which Creative Cities benefit by “sharing experiences, knowledge and best practices.”
+As a UNESCO Creative City, Paducah benefits from “sharing experiences, knowledge and best practices" within a laboratory of creative and innovative ideas.

 San Antonio, Texas | UNESCO Creative City of Gastronomy